 Just make sure you read through my Buyer's Guide so that you're not wasting money or time (if you end up with a dodgy device).

 Traditional light bulbs, such as incandescent or halogen bulbs do emit red light, however, they also emit high amounts of heat with a wide band of wavelengths and are less effective for very specific therapeutic effects than their LED counterparts.

 Remember, it's not just the light color (wavelength) that matters—it's also the amount of that light (power density).
-Read through the answer to the question 'What you need to look for when buying a red light therapy device' for more on this.
+Read through the answer to the question 'What do you need to look for when buying a red light therapy device?' for more on this.

 But heat lamps are built to put out heat.
 Their red light (and even the NIR light) are by-products and are at such levels that the impact of this light on the body is rather low.

 Joovv covers this topic in great detail in the article Joovv Versus Sauna Space.
 I highly recommend giving this article a read.
 There are also some neat graphics embedded in the article.